Descanonge/neba/docs/source/config/usage.rst

    priority value used when merging configs.
 To obtain the value, use :meth:`.ConfigValue.get_value`.

 Parameters obtained from configuration files and from CLI are merged.
-Parameters are stored in :attr:`~.ApplicationBase.file_conf`, :attr:`~.ApplicationBase.cli_conf` and :attr:`~.ApplicationBase.conf`.
+Parameters are stored in :attr:`~.Application.file_conf`, :attr:`~.Application.cli_conf` and :attr:`~.Application.conf`.

 Finally, the application will recursively instantiate all sections while passing the configuration values.
 Unspecified values will take the trait default value.